alexch/sharebro/README.md

 ## Run the tests

-Um, we don't really have any yet.
+Um, we don't really have any good ones yet.
 Sorry.

-    rake
+    rake spec

+(In good Ruby style, plain `rake` also runs the tests.)

 ## Launch the app!